(Part 1, Part 2, Part 3, Part 4)

 3-B: Rise to Power of a Modern “King of the North” (11:24-25)

-According to the previous verse, he was working “deceitfully” among them so that he could become “strong”, and the passage now seems to continue along this line, explaining how he goes about it.
-Apparently it’s a seductive spread-the-wealth scheme that lures this nation into allowing the Antichrist “king of the North” to establish himself there.
+According to the previous verse 23, he was working “deceitfully” among them so that he could become “strong”, and the passage now seems to continue along this line, explaining how he goes about it.
+Apparently, it’s a seductive spread-the-wealth scheme that lures this nation into allowing the Antichrist “king of the North” to establish himself there.

-Again, similar to how it happened with Hitler, the Antichrist will enter “peaceably, even into the richest places of the province”.
-This is rather unusual since it is the richer areas of a nation that are always the most protected and most vigorously defended against invasion.
+He will enter “peaceably, even into the richest places of the province”.
+This is rather unusual since it is the richer areas of a nation that are most protected and vigorously defended against invasion.
 So it would appear from this verse 24 that the Antichrist – similar to how it happened for Hitler in his early days – will be received with open arms into this nation which, presumably, is further away from his home base and located somewhere in the Mid East.

 That this “small nation” might be the modern nation of Syria is an interesting possibility to consider… for a few reasons: 1) Syria has stood against Israel for many years, and when the “king of the North” invades Israel, as the prophecy predicts will happen (in verse 41), Syria will surely be one of the main participants in that invasion.
 2) Syria is a long-standing ally of Russia and has become a focal point of confrontation between the Russian and American superpowers.
 3) It would be remarkably consistent with the “king of the North” terminology as applied to ancient Syria if the modern nation of Syria, through a close partnership with Russia, once more adopted the mantle of “king of the North” by virtue of becoming a kind of Russian “spearhead” or staging ground for future wars in the Middle East and against Israel.